Danny Shittu: Queens Park Rangers

 Shittu's debut for Rangers as a loanee, away at Peterborough on 23 October 2001 in a Football League One fixture, was rather inauspicious ending in his being sent off in the 83rd minute.
 His first goal came away at Chesterfield on 15 December 2001 in a game in which he was again sent off.

 QPR acquired his services permanently for £350,000 in January 2002.
 He was bought by brothers Alex and Matt Winton, who also paid Shittu's wages during his first season at the club.
 His first game as a permanent player was the home fixture with Bury on 12 January 2002, which saw QPR win 3–0.
 Shittu then scored his first QPR goal as a permanent player on 1 April 2002, in a 3–2 win over Notts County.
 At the end of the 2001–02 season, Shittu went on to make twenty–seven appearances and scoring three times in all competitions.

 Shittu went on to have a very successful spell at Loftus Road becoming a fan's favourite for his robust and combative performances in the heart of the defence.
 In the 2002–03 season, Shittu started the season well when he scored his first goal of the season, in a 4–0 win over Mansfield Town on 7 September 2002 and scored again two weeks later, on 17 September 2002, in a 3–-0 win over Huddersfield Town.
-It wasn't until on 2 February 2003, Shittu scored again, in a 4–2 win over Chesterfield.
+On 2 February 2003, Shittu scored again, in a 4–2 win over Chesterfield.
 Shittu then went on to score three more goals between 15 February 2003 and 4 March 2003, against Port Vale, Swindon Town and Huddersfield Town.
 Shittu scored an opening goal in the derby on 19 April 2003, in a 2–0 win over Brentford.
-Despite missing out three matches, due to a groin injury sustained in November, He went on to be a part of the team that made it to the Division Two play-off Final in 2003 where Rangers were narrowly beaten by Cardiff and the team that won promotion the following season.
+Despite missing out three matches, due to a groin injury sustained in November, He went on to be a part of the team that made it to the Division Two play-off final in 2003 where Rangers were narrowly beaten by Cardiff and the team that won promotion the following season.
 He made a total of 182 appearances in four seasons and scored 17 goals.

 In the 2003–04 season, Shittu continued to be a first team regular for the side until he suffered a knee injury that kept him out for months in late–September, which he sustained during a 2–0 win over Sheffield United in the League Cup.
-It wasn't until on 24 November 2003 when he returned to the first team, coming on as a second substitute, in a 3–0 win over Plymouth Argyle.
+On 24 November 2003 he returned to the first team, coming on as a second substitute, in a 3–0 win over Plymouth Argyle.
 Following this, Shittu regained his first team place once again until he suffered a knee injury that kept him out of the season.
 At the end of the 2003–04 season, Shittu went on to make twenty–four appearances in all competitions and the club were promoted to the Championship after finishing second.